nf-core/website/markdown/developers/editor_plugins.md

 To use, just search for `nf-core-extensionpack` in the VSCode Packages tab search bar, or visit
 <https://marketplace.visualstudio.com/items?itemName=nf-core.nf-core-extensionpack>

-The extension pack source code can be found on GitHub and is super simple syntax - suggestions and improvements welcome!
+The extension pack source code can be found on GitHub and is written in super simple syntax - suggestions and improvements welcome!
 <https://github.com/nf-core/vscode-extensionpack>

 # Sublime Text